 We are committed in the CBN [Central Bank of Nigeria] and I can assure everybody that digital currency will come to life even in Nigeria.

-The change in tone was underlined by reports that Nigeria is now actively looking at digital currency solutions.
+The change in tone was underlined by reports that Nigeria has been actively looking at digital currency solutions.
 Perhaps they've realised that you can't beat crypto, so you might as well join the revolution.

 Besides Nigeria’s VP, entrepreneurs in Nigeria’s budding crypto industry are banding together to form advocacy groups and policy think tanks.
 SiBAN, BNUG, BicCON are examples of such bodies seeking to canvas favourable regulation towards the sector.